Visual Planning: Let's Think Only with Images: Visual Planning via Reinforcement Learning

 \subsection{The Visual Planning Paradigm}

 The majority of prior visual reasoning benchmarks \citep{balanced_vqa_v2, akula-etal-2021-crossvqa, yue2024mmmu} can be and is typically tackled by grounding the visual information in the textual domain \citep{gurari2018vizwiz, peng2024grounding, zhang2024vision}, followed by a few steps of textual reasoning.
-However, once the visual content is mapped to text (e.g., object names, attributes, or relations), the problem gets reduced to a language reasoning task, where the reasoning is carried out by the language model, even without reflecting any information from the visual modality during the reasoning process.
+However, once the visual content is mapped to text (e.g., object names, attributes, or relations), the problem gets reduced to a language reasoning task, where the reasoning is carried out by the language model, even without reflecting any information from the visual modality.

 Our visual planning paradigm is fundamentally different.
-It performs planning purely within the visual modality.
-We formally define visual planning as a process of generating a sequence of intermediate images $\mathcal{T} = (\hat{v}_1, \ldots, \hat{v}_n)$, where each $\hat{v}_i$ represents a visual state that together constitute a visual planing trajectory, given the input image $v_0$.
+It performs planning purely within the visual modality as a holistic process, where the actions are not explicitly predicted but instead implicitly represented by transitions between visual states.
+We formally define visual planning as a process of generating a sequence of intermediate images $\hat{\mathcal{T}} = (\hat{v}_1, \ldots, \hat{v}_n)$, where each $\hat{v}_i$ represents a visual state that together constitute a visual planing trajectory, given the input image $v_0$.
 Specifically, let $\pi_{\theta}$ denote a generative vision model parameterized by $\theta$.
-The visual planning trajectory $\mathcal{T}$ is generated autoregressively, where each intermediate visual state $\hat{v}_i$ is sampled conditioned on the initial state and previously generated states:
+The visual planning trajectory $\hat{\mathcal{T}}$ is generated autoregressively, where each intermediate visual state $\hat{v}_i$ is sampled conditioned on the initial state and previously generated states: